DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 The **Acknowledgement** page is accessed by navigating to **Sales and marketing > Orders > All sales orders**, and selecting **Acknowledgement** on the **EDI** tab on the Action Pane.

 The Acknowledgement page is split into five tabs:
-1. [Header]() - Manage the POA header response for ship and receipt dates.
-As well as the POA header code code, for example is the acknowledgement a: <br> • Header - accept <br> • Header - change <br> • Header - accepted with reserved <br> • Header - not accepted
+1. [Header]() - Manage the POA header response for ship and receipt dates. <br> As well as the POA header code code, for example is the acknowledgement a: <br> • Header - accept <br> • Header - change <br> • Header - accepted with reserved <br> • Header - not accepted
 3. [Line price]() -
 4. [Line quantity]() -
 5. [Line pack]() -